qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 The transpilation and compilation process is taken care of automatically by the :class:`qibolab.backends.QibolabBackend` when a circuit is executed, using :class:`qibolab.transpilers.abstract.Transpiler` and :class:`qibolab.compilers.compiler.Compiler`.
 The transpiler is responsible for steps 1 and 2, while the compiler for step 3 of the list above.
 In order to accomplish this, several transpilers are provided, some of which are listed below:

-- :class:`qibolab.transpilers.gate_decompositions.NativeGates`: Transpiles single-qubit qibo gates to Z, RZ, GPI2 or U3 and two-qubit gates to CZ and/or iSWAP (depending on platform support).
+- :class:`qibolab.transpilers.gate_decompositions.NativeGates`: Transpiles single-qubit Qibo gates to Z, RZ, GPI2 or U3 and two-qubit gates to CZ and/or iSWAP (depending on platform support).
 - :class:`qibolab.transpilers.star_connectivity.StarConnectivity`: Transforms a circuit to respect a 5-qubit star chip topology, with one middle qubit connected to each of the remaining four qubits.
 - :class:`qibolab.transpilers.routing.ShortestPaths`: Transforms a circuit to respect a general chip topology given as a networkx graph, using a greedy algorithm.
 - :class:`qibolab.transpilers.pipeline.Pipeline`: Applies a list of other transpilers sequentially.